pulumi/pulumi-hugo/themes/default/content/blog/refactoring-iac/index.md

 ```

-To create a project for a customer, the code calls the `Project` class.
+Calling the `Project` class creates a new customer.

 ```typescript
 const firstCustomer = new customer.Project("FirstCustomer",